Japan factories start 2015 on strong note, flash Jan PMI rises to 52.1

 The final Markit/JMMA PMI for January will be released on Feb.
 2.

-Japan’s economy is expected to grow an annualized 3.2 percent in the fourth quarter of last year and an annualized 2.1 percent this quarter, rebounding from a mild recession after a sales tax increase last April, according to a Reuters poll.
+Japan’s economy is expected to grow an annualised 3.2 percent in the fourth quarter of last year and an annualised 2.1 percent this quarter, rebounding from a mild recession after a sales tax increase last April, according to a Reuters poll.

 Economists expect growth in consumer spending, exports and capital expenditure to drive growth this year.
 A decline in oil prices could also help lower fuel costs for Japan and give the economy a further boost.